 Therein is our second rule!
 You cannot stick to your initial business plan and expect it to work forever.
 You must change.

 This is actually a business policy preached by Bill Gates.
 He says that the new way in which computers can facilitate business has enabled Microsoft to radically change and redefine the way it works.
 It’s this digital culture that enabled Microsoft to quickly enter the Internet industry and produce the popular Internet Explorer Web browser.

 So, to recap, you must adapt, but without throwing piles of unneeded money at the problem as in our first rule.
 That’s because adaptation isn’t a problem, it’s a natural part of doing business on the Web.

 The third rule of good Internet business

 Yahoo has consistently been the best portal around since it started life on the Web.
-It’s also one of the most unbiased portals in existence, since AOL.com and MSN.com rely on the large user-base of their products and services to ensure their popularity.
-Yahoo truly are a paragon of Internet business.
+It’s also one of the most unbiased portals in existence since AOL.com and MSN.com rely on the large user-base of their products and services to ensure their popularity.
+Yahoo truly is a paragon of Internet business.
 Why?

 If you’re running an Internet business and you have aspirations of making it to the top, use previous Internet failures to help you determine the best way to the top, if you find the key reasons for business failure, then you can also find the main routes to success.

 I wish you the best of luck, and if you end up avoiding disaster by reading this article, please remember who helped you out!